 College Council accepts the task force review process, makes any final revisions, and approves it for implementation in spring.
 The College implements the Mission Review Process as approved by College Council.
 College Council recommends the revised or reviewed mission to the Superintendent/President by June.
 The Superintendent/President submits the revised mission statement to the Board of Trustees for approval.
-Following this approval, the revised mission statement is shared on Orientation Day and circulated college-wide for use in all publications.
+Following this approval, the revised mission statement to the Board of Trustees Orientation Day and circulated college-wide for use in all publications.